samscam/DynamicStyles/Readme.md

 * Write a single stylesheet to manage all the typography in your iOS app!
 * WYSIWYG styles in InterfaceBuilder...
 * ... or apply styles in code!
-* ** ONLY COVERS: Fonts, weights, and sizes at the moment! **
+* ** ONLY COVERS: fonts, weights, and sizes at the moment! **
-* Uses Apple's DynamicType font scaling for full accessible joy (it applies this to everything at the moment - must implement an option to use it selectively!)
+* Optionally uses Apple's DynamicType font scaling for full accessible joy!
 * Written in **Swift** - (now Swift 1.2 and XCode 6.3).
 * Compatible with iOS **8.0+**
 * Contributions welcome!